 Keep these strategies in mind to help manage your or your child's food allergy-related stress:

 Connect with others.
 The opportunity to discuss food allergies and exchange information with others who share your concerns can be very helpful.

 Many internet sites and nonprofit organizations offer information and forums for discussing food allergies.
 Some are specifically for parents of children with food allergies.
 The Food Allergy Research & Education website can direct you to support groups and events in your area.

 - Address bullying.
-Children are often bullied because of food allergies at school.
+Children are sometimes bullied at school because of their food allergies.
 Discussing your child's allergy with school personnel greatly reduces your child's risk of being a bullying target.